 Although many traditionally office-based workplaces have transitioned to remote working arrangements, many employees still work out of a general office setting or coworking space several days a week.

-When engaging in office-based work, employers and building managers need to implement thorough cleaning and disinfection protocols to best protect employees and clients from the ongoing health risks they face, including COVID-19 and similar viruses.
+When engaging in office-based work, employers and building managers must implement thorough cleaning and disinfection protocols to protect employees and clients from the ongoing health risks they face, including COVID-19 and similar viruses.
 Meanwhile, employees should take personal precautions to limit the spread of illness and defend their wellbeing.

-Protecting Against Ongoing Health Risks In General Office Environments
+Protecting Against Ongoing Health Risks In Commercial Buildings and General Office Environments

-Employers and building managers face a range of challenges and questions when optimizing their office spaces to reduce the spread of illness, including:
+Employers, employees, and building managers alike face a range of challenges and questions when optimizing their office spaces to reduce the spread of illness, including:

-How can we prepare my office-based team for new and evolving safety procedures and guidelines?
+How can our office-based team prepare for evolving safety procedures and guidelines?

-How do we alleviate stress for team members who are working in an office during a public health crisis?
+How do we alleviate stress for team members working in an office during a public health crisis?

-What are the best practices for limiting close contact of office employees, and how can we maintain social distancing in an enclosed space?
+What are the best practices for limiting close contact with office employees, and how can we maintain social distancing in an enclosed space?

-To address each of these questions and more, our Healthier Workplaces guidance documents offer practical advice for how employers can protect their employees in general office settings.
-The guidance borrows from the latest Centers for Disease Control and Prevention (CDC) advice and expert counsel from other leading health, government, and other business industry organizations.
+To address these questions and more, our Healthier Workplaces guidance documents offer practical advice for how employers and employees in general office settings can protect their health.
+The guidance borrows from the latest Centers for Disease Control and Prevention (CDC) advice and expert counsel from leading health, government, and business industry organizations.

-In the below “Resources By Type” under “Support Documents,” you will find our Healthier Workplaces: Guidance for General Office Settings Guidance Document, 2nd edition guidance document and other websites to learn about:
+In the below “Resources By Type,” you will find our Healthier Workplaces: Guidance for General Office Settings Guidance Document, 2nd edition guidance document and other resources to learn about:

 The importance of indoor environmental quality (IEQ) and best practices to monitor and address any IEQ concerns